 Dunnottar Castle

-Road trip from Edinburgh to Isle of Skye
+Driving from Edinburgh to Isle of Skye

-After your time in Edinburgh, it’s time to start the Scotland road trip.
+After your time in Edinburgh, it’s time to start the Scotland road trip from Edinburgh to the Isle of Skye.

-Highlights on this drive:
+Highlights on this Edinburgh to Skye drive:

 Dunnottar Castle is a ruined medieval castle perched on sheer cliffs along the ocean.
 It’s an incredibly dramatic sight and what I imagine when I think of “Scottish Castle.”
-We toured the grounds and had a great time walking within the ruins, it was very evocative.
+We toured the grounds and had a great time walking within the castle ruins, it was very evocative.

 Craigievar Castle is pink perfection come to life.
 Craigievar was said to be the inspiration for Cinderella’s Castle and it’s truly fit for a princess.
 It’s a pink castle located on a hill in the middle of the woods.
-Well worth a stop!
+Well worth a quick stop!

 Inverness is next up on the drive after Aberdeenshire.
 Here you can explore the luxurious Culloden House which is over 200 years old and was built when Inverness, the capital of the Highlands, attracted wealthy families from all over.
 The original house on the property was a 16th century Jacobean castle that was home to a range of Scottish royal and noble families over the years.
 The rich history of Culloden is so interesting and it’s a great place to spend a night in the Highlands to really steep yourself in the area’s rich past.

-Stay: The Fife Arms Hotel in Braemar
+Where to stay on the Edinburgh to Skye route: The Fife Arms Hotel in Braemar

-Eat: The Bay Fish and Chips in Stonehaven, The Flying Stag in Braemar
+Where to eat: The Bay Fish and Chips in Stonehaven, The Flying Stag in Braemar

 Recommended length of stay: 1 night